liuhhhing/urlshortener/README.md

 100    92  100    55  100    37  11588   7796 --:--:-- --:--:-- --:--:-- 23000{"ShortenedURL":"http://192.168.1.15:5050/ef2d127"}
 ```

 You can see the response is a JSON with key = "ShortenedURL" and the value = "http://192.168.1.15:5050/ef2d127", which is the shortened URL.
 The response URL prefix http://192.168.1.15:5050 can be specified by the argument `--responseUrlprefix`.
+If it is not specified it will use the binded address and port that the shortening service run.

+This `--responseUrlprefix` is useful when the redirection function is provided by another service.

 #### Redirection Request